Cana is the New Eden

-Firstly, for all of us Great Lent is a journey and like the water being transformed into wine we are called to transformation and repentance this Great Lent.
+All of us Great Lent is a journey and like the water being transformed into wine we are called to transformation and repentance this Great Lent.

-Secondly, wine in is a symbol of Jewish Torah.
+Wine in is a symbol of Jewish Torah.
 At the Wedding of Cana we see that the Jewish law is not going to be sufficient for the guests.
 Jesus came to transform the law and eventually he will pour out his own blood to transform us.

 “In place of the old Law, you have given us your new Gospel, and instead of the fruit of the vine, you have quenched our thirst with the chalice of your redeeming blood.”
 (Prayer of Forgiveness)